tranquilit/WAPT-Documentation/source/wapt-usage/command-line-interface/command-line-interface-special-usage.rst

 Then:

-* the :code:`wapt-get enable-tasks` command will enable scheduled tasks;
+* the :command:`wapt-get enable-tasks` command will enable scheduled tasks;

-* the  :code:`wapt-get disable-tasks` command will disable scheduled tasks;
+* the  :command:`wapt-get disable-tasks` command will disable scheduled tasks;

 wapt-get add-upgrade-shutdown - wapt-get remove-upgrade-shutdown
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-* the :code:`wapt-get add-upgrade-shutdown` command
+* the :command:`wapt-get add-upgrade-shutdown` command
   adds a :program:`waptexit` local security policy object, enabling the execution of :program:`waptexit` at system shutdown;

-* the :code:`wapt-get remove-upgrade-shutdown` command
+* the :command:`wapt-get remove-upgrade-shutdown` command
   removes the :program:`waptexit` local security policy object, disabling the execution of :program:`waptexit` during system shutdown;

 wapt-get inventory
 ++++++++++++++++++

-The :code:`wapt-get inventory` command displays all local inventory information in JSON format.
+The :command:`wapt-get inventory` command displays all local inventory information in JSON format.

-The command :code:`wapt-get inventory` returns:
+The command :command:`wapt-get inventory` returns:

 .. code-block:: ini